Skip to main content

 Aloe Vera and Reduced Oral Mucositis Severity

-• Studied populations: clinical patients receiving treatment for cancer (including head and neck cancer and pediatric oncology)
+• Studied populations: cancer patients receiving chemotherapy or radiotherapy (including head and neck cancer patients)

 Safety in these studies